-Hospital and Sydney Eye Hospital.
 The QFM system supports the scheduled and routine maintenance and replacement of water meters, as well as creating maintenance alerts with a warning flag.
-This underpins efficiency and helps with billing accuracy for the service; the cost of which is divided among the three organisations.
+This underpins efficiency and helps with billing accuracy for the service; the cost of which is divided among the three organizations.

-Optimising service delivery
+Optimizing service delivery

 Service Works Global was able to offer QFM to the DPS Infrastructure and Building Services as a flexible, bespoke solution to meet their unique requirements and attract the best user and staff buy-in.
-Many of the off-the-shelf FM software solutions either didn't exhibit the required flexibility for an organisation of this size or were cost-prohibitive.
+Many of the off-the-shelf FM software solutions either didn't exhibit the required flexibility for an organization of this size or were cost-prohibitive.